chaunceyt/aichat-workspace-operator/README.md

 * ✅ Ingress object for Open WebUI
 * ❌ KEDA HTTPScaledObject to scale the Open WebUI to zero after no requests are received based on `scaledownPeriod`.
 * ❌ K8s ExternalService for open-webui scale-to-zero functionality
-* ❌ NetworkPolicy allow traffic to Ollama ingress from Open WebUI only
-* ❌ NetworkPolicy allow traffic from ingress controller namespace to Open WebUI
+* ❌ NetworkPolicy allow traffic from ingress controller namespace to Open WebUI and Ollama
-* ❌ KEDA Kubernetes Workload to scale based on the number of Open WebUI replicas

 ### Dependencies